Spine Race: Route

 The Spine Race closely follows the Pennine Way but involves some slight deviations such as the access to and departure from the Hebden checkpoint.
 The runners are not required to complete the out-and-back section of the Way to The Cheviot.
 Racers generally follow the lower-level Pennine Way route option on the approach to Kirk Yetholm rather than the alternative over White Law.

 The route has approximately 13300 m of ascent.
 The timing points and approximate distances of the main checkpoints along the route are as follows.

 Results

+Winter

 The winners have been as follows.